THUNLP-MT/Brote/README.md

 ### Training
 ~~coming soon~~
 (Please raise issues regarding the training scripts, or reach out at [this email](mailto:w.ziyue1010@gmail.com).
+The training scripts will be available by the end of this week (08 Dec).

 ### Inference
 Please refer to the test.py file; files under the **model** dir are for test only, and will be updated soon for training.